Danderson123/Masters_Project/README.md

 There are currently no tools capable of functionally annotating bacterial genomes with the consistency and efficiency needed for high throughput genomic epidemiology.

 # Methods
-* retrieve_sequences.py: Retrieve genomic sequences in FASTA format and functional annotations in GFF format then quality control and re-format for direct input into Panaroo.
+* retrieve_sequences.py: Retrieve genomic sequences in FASTA format and functional annotations in GFF format using Biopython Entrez, then quality control and re-format for direct input into Panaroo.
 This script also outputs an "all_annotations.csv" file that is later the source of functional annotations.
 * retrieve_samples.py: Used for high throughput sequence retrieval as Biopython Entrez has a tendency to crash in these situtations.
 * Panaroo: Used to construct the "reference" pan-genome that clusters input features (https://github.com/gtonkinhill/panaroo).
 * update_descriptions.py: Transfer clustered gene names in the Panaroo output to "all_annotations.csv"